-Ayelet Shaked poses as a model in the satirical swipe at her critics
+Ayelet Shaked poses as a model in a satirical swipe at her critics

 Israeli Justice Minister Ayelet Shaked, a far-right politician who once compared Palestinians to snakes, has come under fire for a bizarre election advertisement in which she sprays a "fascism perfume" on herself.

-Ms Shaked, who has formed a political party known as the New Right, spoofed a perfume commercial that has been widely derided on social media.
+Mrs Shaked, who formed a political party known as the New Right, spoofed a perfume commercial that has been widely derided on social media.

-Her new party is relatively minor with little chance of making a big impact at the polls next month, which were called early by Israeli Prime Minister Benjamin Netanyahu, who remains engulfed in a political crisis over his impending indictment in three corruption cases.
+Her new party is relatively minor, with little chance of making a big impact at the polls next month, which were called early by Israeli Prime Minister Benjamin Netanyahu.
+Mr Netanyahu remains engulfed in a political crisis over his impending indictment in three corruption cases.

-In what appears to be a satirical jab at her left-wing critics, she seems to be promoting fascism to those outside of Israel who cannot understand the Hebrew ad.
+In what appears to be a satirical jab at her left-wing critics, Mrs Shaked seems to be promoting fascism to those outside of Israel who cannot understand the Hebrew ad.
 The only English word used in the advert is “fascism”.

-Naftali Bennett, the Israeli Education Minister, who is a member of Ms Shaked's new party, tweeted the video and called it “the perfume the leftists aren’t going to like very much”.
+Education Minister Naftali Bennett, who is a member of Mrs Shaked's new party, tweeted the video and called it “the perfume the leftists aren’t going to like very much”.

-Meanwhile, on Sunday, Ms Bennett condemned an Israeli court’s decision to ban a Jewish supremacist who has called for the murder of Arabs.
+On Sunday, Mr Bennett condemned an Israeli court’s decision to ban a Jewish supremacist who has called for the murder of Arabs.

-She described Michael Ben Ari’s disqualification from the April 9 vote as a “blatant and distorted intervention in the heart of Israeli democracy”.
-His Jewish Power party reveres rabbi Meir Kahane, one of the most famous Jewish supremacists, who was murdered in New York in 1990.
+He described Michael Ben Ari’s disqualification from the April 9 vote as a “blatant and distorted intervention in the heart of Israeli democracy”.
+Mr Ben Ari's Jewish Power party reveres rabbi Meir Kahane, an infamous Jewish supremacist who was murdered in New York in 1990.